SaptarshiSarkar12/Drifty/README.md

 2. Open an [`issue`](https://github.com/SaptarshiSarkar12/Drifty/issues/new/choose) ❕ describing the changes you want to make. </p>
 3. Make the changes in an IDE (preferably [`Intellij Idea`](https://www.jetbrains.com/idea/)) and open a Pull Request.
 Ensure that you have linked the issue to the Pull Request. </p>
 4. The Pull Request will be reviewed and merged if approved. ✔ </p>
-5. Leave a [`star`](https://github.com/SaptarshiSarkar12/Drifty/stargazers) on GitHub if you liked the project.
+5. Leave a [`star`](https://github.com/SaptarshiSarkar12/Drifty/stargazers) on GitHub if you liked the project. </br>
-6. You may join our [`Discord Server`](https://discord.gg/DeT4jXPfkG) for discussions on the changes you want to bring.
+6. You may join our [`Discord Server`](https://discord.gg/DeT4jXPfkG) to discuss on the changes that you want to bring.

 ## Safety warning ⚠ while Downloading ⬇